Correcting exponentiality test for binned earthquake magnitudes: Introduction

 \subsection{Exact random noise to re-obtain the exponential distribution}

-Let $M_i$ be the geometric random variable with parameter $q=1-e^{\beta\Delta m}$.
+Let $M_i$ be a geometric random variable with parameter $q=1-e^{-\beta\Delta m}$.
 We now seek to derive the exact distribution for dithering binned magnitudes, such that the exponential distribution with parameter $\beta$ is recovered for the variable $M=M_i+Y$.

 Since $M_i$ creates jumps of size $\Delta m$, the final continuous exponential distribution can be seen as a continuous mixture of geometric steps, dithered by a random offset $Y\in[0,\Delta m)$.
-It is therefore natural to assume that the dithering variable $Y$ is zero outside this interval, i.e., its support is $[0,\Delta m)$.
-Then, the convolution relating the PDFs of $M, M_i$ and $Y$ can be written as
+It is therefore natural to assume that the dithering variable $Y$ has support confined to this interval, i.e., $Y = 0$ outside $[0, \Delta m)$.
+We therefore adopt a left-edge discretization convention, where $M_i$ represents the left edge of each magnitude bin of width $\Delta m$.
+Note that, in Section \ref{sec:uniform_dith}, magnitudes were discretized using bin centers, following common practice (see for example the magnitude class representation~\eqref{eqn:geom0} by \citealp{tinti:1987}).
+While both conventions are legitimate and mathematically equivalent, the left-edge formulation is more convenient here because it avoids splitting the noise support into two symmetric intervals around the bin center (importantly, the specific discretization convention does not affect the conclusions of this work).